How to Fix Packet Loss: Causes and Solutions

 Just follow these steps that you can use to locate out if you’re undergoing packet loss on Mac, Linux, or Windows systems.

 - Packet Loss in macOS – Under Applications navigate to the utility folder, you’ll see the Terminal app.
 Open this app and use this command prompt: ‘Ping 127.0.0.1’

 - Packet Loss in Linux: Above command can also be applied in Linux.
 Now, just press Ctrl + T to start the terminal.
 Here’s that command again: ‘Ping 127.0.0.1’

 - Packet Loss in Windows – Compare to Other OS, Windows has an easy way to reach the terminal.
 Just click on Start Menu and type cmd in the Run command to bring up the terminal.
 For this OS the command is a little bit different: ‘Ping 127.0.0.1 -t’

 For all OS, this will cause the system to run a ping command.
 Once it’s processed a minimum of 10 packets, hold command, or Ctrl + C, which can stop the method.
-It will provide you a report on how much packets were transmitted, how many were received, and the percentage of packet loss experienced during the test.
+It will provide you a report on how many packets were transmitted, how many were received, and the percentage of packet loss experienced during the test.

 How to Reduce Packet Loss

 Wondering how to reduce packet loss?
 0 % packet loss is impossible to achieve because the items causing it, like network issues, too many users, or an overloaded system, are sure to crop up.
 Any solutions recommended here or elsewhere are ways to assist fix the matter after the very fact, not prevent them from occurring.